Up to 35% off Raised Beds

 Common Myrtle is an evergreen tree or shrub, up to 3 meters high.

-• Plant Size: 3-12 feet tall
+height height 3-12 feet tall

 You’ll find several white flowering bushes that are evergreen in tropical zones.
-This includes the Common Myrtle, a popular choice for its beautiful spring and summer blooms.
+This includes the common myrtle, a popular choice for its beautiful spring and summer blooms.
 Enjoy the fancy little white blooms among glossy dark green leaves.
 They eventually give way to clusters of deep purple berries.

 Keep soil loamy, moist, and well-drained.
-Don’t overwater or let the soil get too acidic, or Common Myrtle can get sick.
-You can get creative with pruning this shrub: It naturally grows loose and tall like a tree but accepts shaping well.
+Don’t overwater or let the soil get too acidic, or common myrtle can get sick.
+You can get creative with pruning this shrub.
+It naturally grows loose and tall like a tree, but accepts shaping well.

 Crape Myrtle ‘Natchez’